Skip to main content

 The Daphne Merrills Studentship

-We are pleased that our partnership with Brain Research UK has led to a successful application for a Studentship in Glioblastoma.
+Partnership with Brain Research UK has led to a successful application for a Studentship in Glioblastoma by researcher Febe Ferro.
 This is a devastating condition, with only 5% of patients surviving beyond 5 years.
 Many of us will have had a friend or relative who has suffered from this.

-• has helped to improve the accuracy of assessing the cause of memory problems in patients with Parkinson’s Disease
+• To improve the accuracy of assessing the cause of memory problems in patients with Parkinson’s Disease.

-• has explored the use of memory training to improve daily living in patients with stroke or brain injury
+• To explore the use of memory training to improve daily living in patients with stroke or brain injury.

-• has developed a chemical material that can be used with imaging techniques to measure the extent of inflammation in MS, PD, Alzheimer’s Disease and stroke
+• To develop a chemical material to use with imaging techniques measuring inflammation in MS, PD, Alzheimer’s Disease and stroke.

-• is exploring materials that might reduce the likelihood of ‘at risk’ patients developing a stroke
+• To explore materials that might reduce the likelihood of ‘at risk’ patients developing a stroke.

-• has helped to set up a European network of Centres studying improvements in the monitoring of head injured adults and children in neurological intensive care units
+• To set up a network studying improvements in the monitoring of head injuries in neurological intensive care units.

-• has resulted in the development of a chemical material that can be used with imaging techniques to study the action of drugs used to treat glioblastoma which is a very aggressive type of brain tumour
+• To make a chemical material to use with imaging techniques to study the action of drugs used to treat glioblastoma.

-• has explored whether properties of blood vessels in the neck might indicate the risk of developing a stroke
+• To examine whether properties of blood vessels in the neck might indicate the risk of developing a stroke.

 Some of our researchers